taxedfeelings/Zyus/README.md

 ## Overview

 The **Zyus Toolbox** is a collection of tools and scripts designed specifically for penetration testers.
-This toolbox provides various functionalities that assist in the identification and exploitation of vulnerabilities in systems and applications.
-Please note that this toolbox is intended strictly for ethical use by certified professionals in the field of penetration testing.
+This toolbox provides various functionalities that assist in the identification and exploitation of vulnerabilities in Group Policies that ban the use of the Command Prompt.

 ## Disclaimer